 Opportunities to try new sports (Fives or Fencing), to contribute to projects such as the Greenpower racing car, to play in the school Jazz band, or to take some time to reflect and be still in our Mindfulness sessions all help to contribute to the development of well-balanced individuals with a strong sense of enquiry about the world around them.

-There are two enrichment sessions every week for Years 7 and 8, from 4.30 to 5.10pm on Tuesday and Thursday afternoons.
+There are enrichment sessions every week following the end of academic lessons.
 Pupils choose from a carousel of subjects that typically includes:

 Enrichment sessions for Year 9 offer a carousel of subjects that typically include:

 Year 9 pupils also start their Bronze Duke of Edinburgh Award, which many complete within a year.

 This award includes volunteering, learning a new skill, a First Aid course, and an overnight expedition in Snowdonia.

 Years 10 and 11 are offered a similar selection of enrichment subjects on a carousel.

 In addition, many academic departments hold clinics for GCSE subjects, and extra subjects such as Latin, Chinese and Photography are also offered at this time.